minorimpact/perl-minorimpact/docs/MinorImpact_Object.md

     Treat the field as a markdown field, and convert the data to HTML before returning it.

+## toData

+Returns an object as a pure hash.

 ## toString

 - toString(\\%params)